top of page

 Hitomi Torng

 Born in Taiwan, Hitomi immigrated to the U.S. with her parents at age 4 and spent her childhood in Orange County, CA. Hitomi graduated from UC Berkeley in May 2022 with a major in Linguistics and double minors in Child Development and Education.
-She worked as a Preschool Teacher in a variety of preschool settings, where she worked with children six months to six years.
+She worked as a Preschool Teacher in a variety of preschool settings, where she worked with children ages six months old to six years old.

 After leaving the preschool setting, Hitomi started her own childcare business as a nanny to two Autistic children.
 She considers herself part of a multidisciplinary team to address their needs and help achieve developmental milestones.
 She believes children are at their best when caregivers problem-solve collaboratively with them to achieve a common goal.
 She employs an approach based in empathy and gentle discipline over strict compliance.